 During High Holy Days services, as in our Shabbat services, our members participate and engage in many ways, including Torah and Haftorah readings, leading Shacharit, and even facilitating discussions between services.
 We have a full traditional main service in our expanded sanctuary.
 Two small congregational choirs, one made up of 5-6 adults and the other of teens, enhance the service at selected opportunities.
 We offer two parallel services, one for families with young children and a junior congregation for school age children.
-We offer engaging children’s programming during all High Holy Day services coordinated by our Director of Youth Education and Programming.
+We offer engaging children’s programming during all High Holy Day services.

 On Rosh Hashanah, the congregation gathers at one of the many local waterways to do Mincha and Tashlich together, followed by a family picnic in the park, a highlight of the two-day festival.